Scene Assessment

 Step 2 - Airway

-• Open the airway with a head-tilt, chin-lift.
+• In the event of airwya obstruction or unresponsive victim, open the airway with a head-tilt, chin-lift.

 • If you suspect head/neck/spine injury, use a jaw-thrust technique.

-• Remove objects that blocking the airway if possible and safe.
+• Remove objects if any that blocking the airway if possible and safe.

 Step 3 - Breathing